Skip to main content

 Apart from the variable and connection configuration options, you must also specify the iam identity for the environment.
 In AWS this is the IAM role name and in Azure this is the application client id.
 The application client id can be found on the page of the app registration in the Azure portal.

-For more details take a look at the cli docs
+For more details take a look at the CLI docs

 Terraform